from a handpicked tutor in LIVE 1-to-1 classes

 Alternate Exterior Angles

-Alternate exterior angles are formed when a transversal intersects two or more parallel lines at distinct points.
-The term exterior means something which is situated externally.
-Alternate exterior angles always lie outside two lines that are intersected by the transversal and they are located on the opposite sides of the transversal.
-Thus, the two exterior angles which form at the alternate ends of the transversals in the exterior part are considered as the pair of alternate exterior angles and they are always equal.
+Thus, the two exterior angles which form at the alternate ends of the transversal in the exterior part are considered a pair of alternate exterior angles and they are always equal.
 We get two such pairs of alternate exterior angles when a transversal cuts two parallel lines.
 Let us learn more about them.

 1. | What are Alternate Exterior Angles? |